 Employers and Universities: Work with us?

-People who study history are fearless explorers of the past.
-They investigate past politics, societies, cultures, languages, health, art, education, money, conflicts and more, look at how things have developed over time and connect the dots to understand how we got where we are today.
+Historians are fearless explorers of the past!
+They investigate past societies and cultures, looking at how things have developed over time and connecting the dots to see how we got to where we are today.

 It might be about the past, but there are plenty of careers in history that you can pursue today.
 Why study history?
 Because it's great news for your future!